-- "Lots of kids love video games." (paragraph 1) - "It's hard to get enough active play and exercise if you're always inside playing video games." (paragraph 3) - - "Games are rated like movies, and your mom or dad can help figure out which ones you should use." (paragraph 6)
+- (A) "Lots of kids love video games." (paragraph 1) - It's hard to get enough active play and exercise if you're always inside playing video games." (paragraph 3) - © "A good game will be the right one for how old you are." (paragraph 6) - Image: Second second

 - 5 Which definition of the word challenge matches the way the word is used in paragraph 7 of "Are Video Games Bad for Me?"

-- to argue against something unfair
+- (A) to argue against something unfair

-- ® to refuse to do something bravely
+- B to refuse to do something bravely

-- © to ask a person to do something
+- c to ask a person to do something

-- to push someone with a task that is too hard
+- D to push someone with a task that is too hard